-Kate ADie OBE DL
+Kate ADie CBE DL

 Kate grew up in Sunderland and gained her BA from Newcastle University where she read Swedish.